wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

         type Props = DesignableComponentsProps<CaptionedImageComponents> & { };
         ```

+1. Now that we have our subcomonents, let's define how they go together to make
-1. Next, let's define what the component will render--this is really the base template for our component.
-By combining what is defined above with this layout, it will render an image & div in a section as the wrapper.
+   a captioned image.
+This is really the base template for our component.
+   Combining the defaults defined above with this layout, we will render an
+   `img` & `div` wrapped in a `section`.
     ```
     const CaptionedImageBase: FC<Props> = ({ components }) => {
       const {